-Cannabis Production Worker Training & Recruitment Program / SkillsAdvance Ontario (SAO)
+Cannabis Production Worker Training & Recruitment Program (Skills Development Fund)

-The entry-level Cannabis Production Worker Training & Recruitment Program provides job seekers with industry training that enhances skill sets, productivity, safety, and workplace communication while increasing job prospects and job mobility for workers in the Cannabis industry – all in a practical learning environment.
+The Cannabis Production Worker Training & Recruitment Program provides job seekers with industry training that enhances skillsets, productivity, safety, and workplace communication, while also increasing job prospects and job mobility for workers in the cannabis sector.

 In addition to pre-employment, safety and technical training, the program includes knowledge of the Cannabis Act under Health Canada regulations and guidelines.

 - Health & Safety Training